 We’ll be back with more shortly.
 In the meantime, check out the last of Mare’s old videos!
 There’s Office Donuts, a short film that explores the effects of donuts on modern office workers, and Früheadism: A Docfrümentary, a documentary about a Canadian band called Moxy Fruvous and their eccentric fans.

 Hope to see some of you at GDC!
 We are both doing talks this year.
 Mare’s is called “Why I Hate Women in Games Initiatives” and is about the importance of diversity, and Raigan’s is a 5 minute rapid-fire session called “Why I Hate Triangle Meshes”, on the aesthetics of technology.
-We’ll put the slides up when we’re back in Toronto.
+Should be interesting.

 Until next time!